-When I just started out trading, I quickly realized that there were so much information on trading that it is difficult to tell which are facts or myths.
+When I just started out trading, I quickly realized that there were so much information on trading that it is difficult to tell which are facts and which are myths about trading.
 So I spent a lot of time doing trial and error in hope of finding something that is valid and useful to me.

 It is only after years of trading that I realize simple is better and what may seem obvious may not actually be.
-I hope by sharing with you these trading myths, you can avoid the unnecessary frustrations of what I went through and fast-track yourself to profitable trading.
+I hope by sharing with you these trading myths, you can avoid the unnecessary frustrations of sieving out the myths about trading and fast-track yourself to profitable trading.
 So what are the 10 biggest trading myths that just won’t die?

 Trading Myth #1 — Entries are the most important